uvarc/accord/docs/security.md

 ### Logging

-All user interactions with ACCORD are logged.
-These include account creation, approval, project creation, changes in group membership, as well as environments users create, connections made to those environments, as well as file uploads and downloads through the browser or the Globus DTN.
+All user interactions with ACCORD are logged including account creation, approval, project creation, changes in group membership, the creation of/changes to environments, and file uploads/downloads using a browser or the Globus DTN.